Peoplebox/1-on-1-Questions-API/README.md

-# Peoplebox 1-on-1 meeting Questions-API
+# 1-on-1 meeting Questions for Managers with upvotes - API

-Built a comprehensive list of 1-on-1 questions for managers (550+).
-View with upvotes and categories on https://www.peoplebox.ai/t/one-on-one-meeting-template-manager-questions-list.
+Built a comprehensive list of 1-on-1 questions for managers (550+) with upvotes and categories (View Upvotes and Alternatives  on https://www.peoplebox.ai/t/one-on-one-meeting-template-manager-questions-list)

 This API allows you to access all questions and their categories along with the **upvoted count**.

 ## Overview

-## URI and Versioning

-We hope to improve the API over time.
-The changes won't always be backward compatible, so we're going to use versioning.
-This first iteration will have URIs prefixed with `https://api.peoplebox.ai/v1/` and is structured as described below.
-There is currently no rate limit.

-For versioning purposes, only removal of a non-optional field or alteration of an existing field will be considered incompatible changes. *Clients should gracefully handle additional fields they don't expect, and simply ignore them.*

 # Categories & Questions